Laurie Brokenshire

-Commodore Laurence Phillip Brokenshire CBE (1952–2017), known as Laurie Brokenshire, was a Royal Naval officer, magician, and world-class puzzle solver.
+Commodore Laurence Phillip Brokenshire CBE (20 October 1952 – 4 August 2017) was a Royal Naval officer, magician, and world-class puzzle solver.
 He is also known to have successfully fostered over 70 children in 22 years.

 History

 Laurie Brokenshire was born on 20 October 1952 at 40 Amherst Road, Plymouth to Martin Brokenshire (1926–97) and his wife Pansy Jeanne (née Hewitt; 1930-2007).
 He had a younger sister, Lynnette, and a younger brother, Adrian.
 His early hobby interests included chess, puzzles and magic.
 In 1964, he joined Devonport High School for Boys.